 Perennials and Annuals

 Stands of chicory grow wild in many open fields, and both the leaves and roots can be consumed.
-The leaves of fiddlehead ferns are edible as are wild mint, the shoots of cattails, and dandelions.
+The leaves of fiddlehead ferns are edible as are wild mint, the shoots of cattails (pictured above), and dandelions.
 Wild strawberries and rasberries grow in North Carolina's foothills.
 Nettles, common in the undergrowth of many forests, can be boiled and eaten.
 Finally, watercress can be found clogging many of the state's estuaries.

 North Carolina's damp forests hold many wild mushroom species.
 Use caution when harvesting mushrooms as some species are poisonous.
-However, the common blewit mushroom is edible as are oyster mushrooms and maritake.
+However, the common blewit mushroom (pictured above) is edible as are oyster mushrooms and maritake.
 The latter typically grow on the base of the state's numerous oak trees.

 Caution and Warning

 Many of North Carolina's wild edible plants are viewed as weeds.
 Exercise caution, especially in public spaces such as municipal parks, before harvesting or consuming as many plants are sprayed with an herbicide.